 In the SAC environment you need to link the tenant to a SAP Cloud Platform user account.

 This is done by simply setting your username (email) in the system administration, datasource configuration.

 Once complete you will see a Subaccount and region host that will be entered into the Cloud Connector Configuration later.

 2. Verify SAP HANA (on-premise) has the Automated Predictive Library installed

-Within HANA, we use the Automated Predictive Library (APL) v4, 1906 or higher, this is checked with the SQL call statement below.
+Within HANA, the Automated Predictive Library (APL) v4, 1906 or higher is required.
+You can verify this with the SQL call statement below.